YontiLevin/simple-twitter-dump/README.md

     ~~~~
 2. Go get them Tiger
  * from terminal:
-    * check all cmd option with the --help flag
+    * check all cmd options with the --help flag
  ~~~
  >>> python -m std
  ~~~